 Semaglutide may harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.
 Semaglutide can have long-lasting effects on your body.
 Avoid getting pregnant for at least 2 months after you stop using semaglutide.

 Semaglutide is not approved for use by anyone younger than 18 years old.

 How should I use semaglutide?

-Your care provider will show you the best places on your body to inject semaglutide.
+Your healthcare provider will show you where on your body to inject Ozempic.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.